Hook: Standard Nymph Hook

 Body: Blended Light Hare’s Ear dubbing, such as Hareline Hare’s Ear Color, you can also add a bit of antron to the blend

 Tying Notes: Make sure to use a dubbing that has a nice mix of underfur and guard hairs, to get that “buggy” look.
 I tie most of these heavily weighted.
 I do leave some unweighted for those occasions when I want to drift it in shallow or slow moving water.

 General Notes:This pattern was originated by Central Pennsylvania Fly Fishing star Walt Young.
-He created it as a simple crane fly larva pattern.
-However, it is so effective, in so many places that I think it is taken by the trout as many different things (sow-bugs, scuds, crane-fly larvae, caddis larvae).
+I think it is taken by the trout as many different things (sow-bugs, scuds, crane-fly larvae, caddis larvae).
 That general effectiveness is the reason it is a staple in many fly-boxes.
 Tie these up in size 10 through 16. make sure you fish it dead-drifting right along the bottom.

 I use Walt’s Worm most often as a sow-bug imitation on Pennsylvania’s Spring Creek.
 There are more elaborate imitations available of course – but Walt’s Worm has caught more fish for me on Spring Creek than anything else.